-More people seem to get stuck on the way to or from the winter trail head.
+More people seem to get stuck on the way to or from the winter trailhead.
 Here’s some advice on how not to get stuck…or what to do if you do.

-In the three years since I’ve done this tour, apparently it has become more popular with off-road enthusiasts.
+In the three years since I’ve done this tour, it has become more popular with off-road enthusiasts.

-A week or two later, I was on a solo ski tour that started at a popular winter trail head.
+A week or two later, I was on a solo ski tour that started at a popular winter trailhead.
 In the past, most people stopped at the winter gate rather than drive the .5 miles or so open to vehicles on the road.
 Usually quicker to snowshoe or ski up rather than try to navigate the snowy road.

 In both cases, people become stuck in the snow in their stock 4WD or even AWD (with lower clearance) vehicles.

-But here’s the really important thing.
-Something that eliminates many of the “getting stuck issues”: For the sake of avoiding maybe fifteen minutes of self-propelled travel, the snow became all chewed up, the vehicles became stuck and a very expensive tow was (I assume) needed.
+But here’s the critical thing.
+Something that eliminates many of the “getting stuck issues”: For the sake of avoiding maybe fifteen minutes of self-propelled travel, the snow became all chewed up, the vehicles became stuck, and a very expensive tow (I assume) occurred.

-When discussing winter back country activities, we often talk about layers, destinations or gear needed.
+When discussing winter backcountry activities, we often talk about layers, destinations, or gear needed.

-So here’s my take on getting to and from a winter trail head.
+So here’s my take on getting to and from a winter trailhead.

 No matter what vehicle you have, good snow tires are key.
 If you do not have room to alternate the storage of snow tires and all-season tires at your place, at least make sure the all-season tires are ones with good tread.

-- An FWD vehicle is, usually, good enough to get to a winter trail head in normal conditions.
+- An FWD vehicle is, usually, good enough to get to a winter trailhead in normal conditions.
 With chains, a vehicle can even go down some very well packed FS roads.

-- An AWD vehicle is usually good enough if the roads are iffy or if there is some snow at the trail head itself.
+- An AWD vehicle is usually good enough if the roads are iffy or if there is some snow at the trailhead itself.
 Some have better ground clearance than others.
 Again, chains can help esp if the snow is not too deep and powdery.

-Unless you are into off-roading (and have the right vehicle) and/or really need to get far up a non-maintained dirt road in winter, it really is just easier to park and then head up on your own two feet.
+Unless you are into off-roading (and have the right vehicle equipped properly) and need to get far up a non-maintained dirt road in winter, it is just easier to park and then head up on your own two feet.

 Even the most careful of drivers can get stuck.
 Sometimes because of bad weather, mechanical issues or even an “oops”.